 Basic Bleach Solution

-We know that bleach sounds lil’ scary, but is it really dangerous?
+We know that bleach sounds a lil’ scary, but is it really dangerous?
 The answer is: not if you use it right and only use it on non-porous, plastic toys!

-For starters, you don’t want to use straight bleach – that’s bit too strong for what you’re trying to do.
+For starters, you don’t want to use straight bleach – that’s a bit too strong for what you’re trying to do.
 You just want to create a mild solution that will get rid of the germs, viruses, and molds that are overstaying their welcome on toys.

 The trick is to create a very mild solution: one gallon of warm, clear water, and one tablespoon of bleach.
 That’s all the bleach you’re going to need!
 But before you get to the bleach, simply start with soap and water.
 Washing them with your average dish soap in the sink is all you need to do to scrub these little toys till they’re free of dirt.
 Then rinse them off and get ready for the next step!